S.O.S - eVoice For Justice - e-news weekly

 power and held key positions, and Kashmiri Muslims were neglected,

-thus came in this terrorism issue in Kashmir.
-Coming Back to US, it
+thus came in this terrorism issue in

 never does anything, without their own vested interest.
 Why did the

-guess, no. The UN inspection teams came down to Iraq to look out for
+guess, no. The UN inspection teams came down to

 Weapons of Mass Destruction.
 Did they find anything????
 No. US has